llinauer/cartpoleDQN/README.md

 the optimal action a' in state s.
 The discount factor is a number between 0 and 1 (usually close to 1, e.g. 0.98) that forces the agent to put more emphasis on states that are in the near-future than those that are in the far-future.
+Once we have the Q-function for every state-action pair, we can simply choose the action a in state s, that has the highest Q-value assigned and therefore leads to states with higher values.

 So far so good, but how do we actually calculate Q?
 Imagine you have a grid world with 16 states and 4 possible actions in each state.